Andrew-code2020/ms3onlinecookbook/README.md

 ##### Header

-Alert Bar

-- Go to the Holiday in Ireland "FAQ" page
-- Verify that by clicking on the information icon that a new tab opens and a government of Ireland travel advice website appears

 Navbar

-- Go to the Holiday in Ireland "Home/Landing" page or any other Holiday in Ireland page
+- Go to the Temple Lean Recipe "Home/Landing" page or any other  page
 - Verify that the home bar is highlighted in golden rod yellow.
 - Verify that this current page feature of highlight in in golden rod yellow occurs across all pages in our navbar by clicking each one in turn